avinal/Krypto/README.md

 almost every application fields namely Computer, Network, Smartphone and elsewhere.
 We also require a high degree of privacies of our own document.
 There is a problem that how such a document can be protected from unauthorized access.
-Of course, there are many methods such as using password, smartcard, biometrics, etc. are known.
+Of course, there are many methods such as using password, smart card, biometrics, etc. are known.
 Nevertheless, the existing methods have their own limitations as robustness and cost issues.
 This project would aim to devise a (new) method and develop a user friendly and cost effective solution to the problem.